loganpowell/shadow-proto-starter/README.md

 ### Caveat:

 This has is going to be a whirlwind tour of shadow-cljs for JavaScript developers who use Atom.
 It was created in a bit of a hurry, so if you find anything confusing please highlight were you're getting lost and I'll follow up.
-If you'll provide suggestions for improvement and they'll be incorporated.
+If you'll provide suggestions for improvement - they'll be incorporated.

 ## Convenience REPL references